Tomasi Kulimoetoke II

-He was born in Ha'afuasia in the Hahake District on Wallis island.
+Tomasi Kulimoetoke was born in Ha'afuasia, Hahake District on Wallis island.
 He was elected king on 12 March 1959, after a 6 month-rule by a Council of Ministers.
-In early years, he supported closer links with France, recognising that Wallis was economically dependent on subsidies.
+In the early years, he supported closer links with France, recognising that Wallis was economically dependent on subsidies.
 After a national referendum, he signed treaty to make Wallis a French overseas territory (Territoire d'Outre-Mer) in 1961.